ECP-VeloC/VELOC/docs/api.rst

 DESCRIPTION
 '''''''''''

-This function completes a checkpoint phase.
+This function marks end of a checkpoint phase.

+**FIXME: Is the below para correct??**
 Inform VELOC that all files for the current checkpoint are complete (i.e., done writing and closed) and whether they are valid (i.e., written without error).
 A process must close all checkpoint files before calling this function.
-A process should set ``valid`` to 1 if either it wrote its checkpoint data successfully or it had no data to checkpoint.
+A process should set ``success`` to 1 if either it wrote its checkpoint data successfully or it had no data to checkpoint.
-It should set ``valid`` to 0 otherwise.
+It should set ``success`` to 0 otherwise.
 VELOC will determine whether all processes wrote their checkpoint files successfully.

 It is collective across the set of processes in the job.
 Within an MPI application, it must be called collectively by all processes within ``MPI_COMM_WORLD``.

 Restart Functions
 ~~~~~~~~~~~~~~~~~